jayprophit/knowledge-base/docs/robotics/advanced_system/ai_ml_integration.md

   - explainable_ai
 ---

-# Artificial Intelligence and Machine Learning Integration in Quantum Nexus
+# Artificial Intelligence and Machine Learning Integration in Knowledge_base

 ## Overview

-Integrating **all artificial intelligence (AI)** and **machine learning (ML)** technologies into the Quantum Nexus system enables a robust, scalable, and adaptive platform.
-This document covers frameworks, code, advanced improvements, and integration approaches for AI/ML in Quantum Nexus.
+Integrating **all artificial intelligence (AI)** and **machine learning (ML)** technologies into the Knowledge_base system enables a robust, scalable, and adaptive platform.
+This document covers frameworks, code, advanced improvements, and integration approaches for AI/ML in Knowledge_base.

 ## 1. AI/ML Frameworks and Libraries
 - **TensorFlow**: Deep learning and neural networks